Best things to do in Glasgow

 Why go?
 Amble among the monuments, look out over the city and wonder just how green and bucolic the view was more than two centuries ago.
 Ankle-length black leather coat and Demonia boots optional.

 What is it?
 Kelvingrove Art Gallery and Museum, which opened in 1901 and is Glasgow’s most popular tourist attraction, is a striking piece of architecture in the Spanish baroque style, fashioned out of red sandstone.

 Why go?
 There is some truly wonderful art here, with galleries given over to Scottish colourists and French impressionism, for example.
 Look up as you enter and you’ll see Sophie Cave’s spooky floating heads, all sporting eerie human expressions.
-In the adjacent museum find an iconic Spitfire WWII fighter airplane suspended from the ceiling, above stuffed animals including old favourite Sir Roger the elephant.
+In the adjacent museum you’ll find a Spitfire WWII fighter jet suspended from the ceiling, above stuffed animals including old favourite Sir Roger the elephant.